UK Air Quality Policy Context

 In the UK, responsibility for meeting air quality limit values is devolved to the national administrations in Scotland, Wales and Northern Ireland.
 The Secretary of State for Environment, Food and Rural Affairs has responsibility for meeting the limit values in England and the Department for Environment, Food and Rural Affairs (Defra) co-ordinates assessment and air quality plans for the UK as a whole.

-The Environment Act 1995 requires the Government to produce a national Air Quality Strategy (AQS) for the UK setting out air quality standards, objectives, and measures for improving ambient air quality.
+The Environment Act 1995 requires the Government to produce a national Air Quality Strategy (AQS) for the UK setting out air quality standards, targets, objectives, and measures for improving ambient air quality.
 The last comprehensive review of the Strategy was published in 2007, with a review yielding some minor changes published in 2011.
 The strategy sets out the UK’s air quality objectives and recognises that action at national, regional, and local level may be needed, depending on the scale and nature of the air quality problem.
 Under the Environment Act 2021, the Secretary of State must review the Strategy for England at least every five years, with a commitment for an initial review within 12 months of the measures coming into force.
 The first review will be published in 2023.

 Part IV of the Environment Act 1995 and Part II of the Environment (Northern Ireland) Order 2002 requires local authorities in the UK to review air quality in their area and designate air quality management areas if improvements are necessary.
 Where an air quality management area is designated, local authorities are also required to work towards the Strategy’s objectives prescribed in regulations for that purpose.
 An air quality action plan describing the pollution reduction measures must then be put in place.
 These plans contribute to the achievement of air quality limit values at local level.